infrared-dao/infrared-default-list/README.md

    Ensure that:

-   - The `mintUrl` field is a direct link to provide liquidity for the LP token
-   - The `name` field only uses the symbols of the underlying tokens with a dash between.
-Example: `HONEY-WBERA`.
    - `protocol` matches an `id` in the `protocols` array
    - `types` contains valid types from the `types` object